• Facebook

 Research end-users and identify challenges

-Here the team nails down real end-users ’ problems, learns project stakeholders, sets objectives, and learning opportunities.
-Experts use different methods like swot analysis, business cases, benchmarking and market analysis, canvas.
+Here the team nails down real end-users ’ problems, learns about project stakeholders and sets objectives, and learning opportunities.
+Experts use different methods like SWOT analysis, business cases, benchmarking and market analysis, and canvas.
 Many teams use root-cause analysis techniques like 5 WHY or fishbone diagram.
-User stories are great to describe product functionality, how users reach the product, where they find it, and how they use it.
+User stories are great for describing product functionality, how users reach the product, where they find it, and how they use it.
 Each user story is a bridge between business and solution requirements.
 The base of a user story is to:

 • Define end-users